-"MHJV" The Mogoraib North and Hurum joint venture which is owned 60 percent by Chalice and 40 per cent by ENAMCO (including a 10 per cent free carried interest) and will be funded in accordance with each party's paid participating interest, being two thirds Chalice and one third ENAMCO.
-"Named Executive Officer" each of the following individuals: (i) the Chief Executive Officer of the Company; (ii) the Chief Financial Officer of the Company; (iii) each of the Company's three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity, other than the Chief Executive Officer and Chief Financial Officer, at the end of the most recently completed financial year whose total compensation was, individually, more than C\$150,000 for that financial year; and (iv) each individual who would be a Named Executive Officer under (iii) above but for the fact that the individual was neither an executive officer of the Company, nor acting in a similar capacity, at the end of the most recently completed financial year-end "NI 43-101" National Instrument 43-101 - Standards of Disclosure for Mineral Projects "NI 71-102" National Instrument 71-102 - Continuous Disclosure and Other Exemptions relating to Foreign Issuers "Option Plan" an employee and consultant stock option plan approved by Shareholders on November 28, 2013 "Performance Rights" a right to be issued a Share upon the satisfaction of certain performance conditions that are attached to the right as determined by the Board.
-"Rainy River Project" located in the western-most part of northern Ontario, immediately north of Canada's border with the United States.
-Comprises of mineral rights over 57.3 sq km and was acquired by Chalice Gold Mines on 4 February 2014.
-"SCG" Shanghai Construction Group Co.
-Ltd "SEDAR" the System for Electronic Documents Analysis and Retrieval maintained by the Canadian Securities Administrators "SFECO" China SFECO Group, a subsidiary of Shanghai Construction Group Co.
-Ltd. "Shares" ordinary shares in the capital of the Company "Shareholder" Shareholders of the Company or other entity "Stock Exchange Listing Rules" the listing rules of any stock exchange in the world which the Company is listed on "Sub-Sahara" Sub-Sahara Resources NL
+"GeoCrystal" GeoCrystal Limited.
+"LTIP" an employee long term incentive plan approved by Shareholders at the 2014 AGM.
+"Mogoraib North" an exploration license comprising approximately 548 $\rm km^2$ in Eritrea.
+"MHJV" The Mogoraib North and Hurum joint venture which was owned 60 percent by Chalice and 40 per cent by ENAMCO (including a 10 per cent free carried interest).
+"Named Executive Officer" each of the following individuals: (i) the Chief Executive Officer of the Company; (ii) the Chief Financial Officer of the Company; (iii) each of the Company's three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity, other than the Chief Executive Officer and Chief Financial Officer, at the end of the most recently completed financial year whose total compensation was, individually, more than C\$150,000 for that financial year; and (iv) each individual who would be a Named Executive Officer under (iii) above but for the fact that the individual was neither an executive officer of the Company, nor acting in a similar capacity, at the end of the most recently completed financial year-end.
+"Net smelter return" a sum of : (a) gross proceeds of sale from the sale of mineral produced and/or stockpiled upon the surface; and (b) the allowable deductions incurred in production of minerals from which the gross proceeds of sale were derived.
+"NI 43-101" National Instrument 43-101 - Standards of Disclosure for Mineral Projects.
+"NI 71-102" National Instrument 71-102 - Continuous Disclosure and Other Exemptions relating to Foreign Issuers.
+"Northern Superior" Northern Superior Resources Inc. (TSX-V: SUP).
+"Option Plan" an employee and consultant stock option plan approved by Shareholders on November 28, 2013.
+"Performance Rights" a right to be issued a Share upon the satisfaction of certain performance conditions that are attached to the right as determined by the Board.
+"Rainy River Project" located in the western-most part of northern Ontario, immediately north of Canada's border with the United States and was acquired by Chalice Gold Mines on 4 February 2014.

-"Teck" Teck Resources Limited

-"TSX" Toronto Stock Exchange

-"TSX-V" TSX Venture Exchange

-"Uranium Equities" Uranium Equities Limited

-"US\$" United States or US dollar

-"Zara Mining SC" Zara Mining Share Company, a company incorporated in Eritrea and which was owned 60 per cent by Chalice and 40 per cent by ENAMCO

-"Zara Project" a project consists of six contiguous granted licenses granted to Zara Mining SC covering an area totalling 575 km 2 situated in northern Eritrea, approximately 160 km northwest of Eritrea's capital, Asmara and was owned 60 per cent by Chalice and 40 per cent by ENAMCO.
+"SEDAR" the System for Electronic Documents Analysis and Retrieval maintained by the Canadian Securities Administrators.
+"SFECO" China SFECO Group, a subsidiary of Shanghai Construction Group Co.
+Ltd. "Shares" ordinary shares in the capital of the Company.
+"Shareholder" Shareholders of the Company or other entity.
+"Stock Exchange Listing Rules" the listing rules of any stock exchange in the world which the Company is listed on.
+"TSX" Toronto Stock Exchange.
+"TSX-V" TSX Venture Exchange.
+"Unmarketable parcels" Those shares with a market value of less than A\$500.
+"Uranium Equities" Uranium Equities Limited.
+"US\$" United States or US dollar.
+"Zara Mining SC" Zara Mining Share Company, a company incorporated in Eritrea and which was owned 60 per cent by Chalice and 40 per cent by ENAMCO "Zara Project" a project consists of six contiguous granted licenses granted to Zara Mining SC covering an area totalling 575 km situated in northern Eritrea, approximately 160 km northwest of Eritrea's capital, Asmara and was owned 60 per cent by Chalice and 40 per cent by ENAMCO.